10 Jul Selling Your Home – 30 Day Guide

 Day 1: Update light fixtures and change light bulbs.

 You want rooms to be as bright as possible when selling your home.
-Lighting can make a drastic difference to how your home looks to potential buyers.
+Lighting can make a drastic difference in how your home looks to potential buyers.
 If you do not have modern light fixtures, take a trip to IKEA or Home Depot and invest in some modern ones.

 Day 2: Get the paperwork ready.